beaujeant/beaujeant.github.io/AppSec101/cpu.md

 |  Hex  | `0x48` | `0x65` | `0x6c` | `0x6c` | `0x6f` | `0x20` | `0x57` | `0x6f` | `0x72` | `0x6c` | `0x64` | `0x00` |
 | ASCII |  `H`   |  `e`   |  `l`   |  `l`   |  `o`   |  ` `   |  `W`   |  `o`   |  `r`   |  `l`   |  `d`   | `NULL` |

-> Note: When calculating the length of a string, the `NULL` character is counted.
+> __Note__: When calculating the length of a string, the `NULL` character is counted.
 So the string "Hello World" is 12 characters long.

 When you want to write a mutli-line text, you can use the ASCII `\n` character (`0x0a` in hexadecimal) and/or `\r` character (`0x0d` in hexadecimal).
 Unix systems only need `\n`, Windows systems need both `\r` and `\n` (in that order).
 So the following string: